LABS-EU3/Student-Art-Collection-FRONTEND/README.md

 React is the current industry standard that offers a lot of out of the box benefits.
 It is fast, efficient, and scalable.
 Due to the large community, finding solutions to potential problems and reference material is much easier, even for a potential dev without a lot of experience who would like to contribute to Main Course. | [View Dependency](https://reactjs.org/docs/getting-started.html)

+### Redux

+Simply put, Redux is a state management tool.
+While it’s mostly used with React, it can be used with any other JavaScript framework or library.
+It is lightweight at 2KB (including dependencies), so you don’t have to worry about it making your application’s asset size bigger.
+With Redux, the state of your application is kept in a store, and each component can access any state that it needs from this store.
+Let’s dive a little deeper to see why you might need a state management tool.

 ### Styled Components

 Has a large community and offers the ability to directly style multiple components within a file.
 The syntax used is familiar to JavaScript and improves code cleanliness and makes it easy to get up and going for those without a lot of css experience.
 Styled components are also very efficient, improving load time for users. | [View Dependency](https://www.styled-components.com/docs/)